As HO model trains go, this thing is HUGE! But alas, it was a temporary fling.

-This is a brass model, factory painted, from New Jersey Custom Brass.
-It took me a while to track this down.
-This unit is in great shape, never run, box and internal foam packaging is in great shape considering the age.
+This model ended up being a stop gap during my search for what I considered the ultimate prize, the Overland Models Union Pacific Coal Turbine, which I was able to acquire after a long search.
+The model shown here is from New Jersey Custom Brass, and while it’s not as detailed or accurate as OMI’s version, it’s still an impressive set.
+This particular model is in great shape, never run, and the box and internal foam packaging is in great shape considering the age.
 The model consists of the lead Alco unit, center turbine unit, and coal tender.

 The Union Pacific Railroad experimented with a number of different turbine locomotive types.
 In the late 1930’s, UP tested two coal-fired steam turbine locomotives simply named units 1 & 2.
 They were put into service for about a year and ultimately declared a failure, primarily due to reliability issues.

 In the 1950’s, UP once again considered a turbine design, but this time the turbine was fired with a low-grade oil called “Bunker C” .
 This low grade oil was typically regarded as a waste product, produced as a by-product of oil refining.
 The one advantage was that it was cheap.
 UP was pleased with the performance of their oil burning turbines and put them into service.
 They remained in service for approximately ten years at which time the plastics industry found use for Bunker C oil, and the price skyrocketed, making the turbine locomotives no longer economically viable.